KLOQ (band): Behind The Screams (2016)

 Kloq released their third studio album 10 June 2016.
-The band were scheduled to release a trilogy of EP's starting with "The Gun" which was released late 2015 but late in the day decided to release the album.
-The single "Behind The Screams" reached No.5 in the German Alternative single charts and the album reached No.3 in the German alternative album charts.
-The band toured the album in the UK with Inertia who are fronted by Killing Joke keyboard player Reza Uhdin.
+The band were scheduled to release a trilogy of EPs starting with The Gun, which was released late 2015, but later they decided to release the album.
+The single "Behind The Screams" reached No. 5 on the German Alternative single charts and the album reached No. 3 on the German alternative album charts.
+The band toured the album in the UK with Inertia, who are fronted by Killing Joke keyboard player Reza Uhdin.

 Other work

 Along with the transformation over the years, KLOQ have also remixed tracks for various artists.
-In June 2008 KLOQ's remix of Sunscreems Coda was included on their single and EP.
-In 2009 their remix of 'Everything I Made' was included on Mesh 'Only Better' EP and then later in 2011 was also included on Mesh's 'An Alternative Solution (Delux edition)'.
-In September 2013 KLOQ also remixed for Douglas McCarthy track 'Move On' from his album 'Kill Your Friends'.
+In June 2008, KLOQ's remix of Sunscreem's "Coda" was included on the single and EP for that song.
+In 2009, their remix of "Everything I Made" was included on Mesh's Only Better EP and then later in 2011 was also included on the Deluxe Edition of Mesh's An Alternative Solution.
+In September 2013, KLOQ also remixed the Douglas McCarthy track "Move On" from his album Kill Your Friends.

 They have also had tracks appear on compilation albums.
-In January 2006 the track 'Kloq Music 2' was included on 'Solstice Black Compilation' album and in February 2007 'You Never Know' which had guest vocals by Douglas McCarthy appeared on 'Machineries of Joy Vol.4'.
-In June 2008 'I Never Said' was released on 'Awake The Machines Vol.6'.
+In January 2006, the track "Kloq Music 2" was included on Solstice Black Compilation #01 and in February 2007, "You Never Know" (which had guest vocals by Douglas McCarthy) appeared on Machineries of Joy Vol. 4.
+In June 2008, "I Never Said" was released on Awake The Machines Vol. 6.